 Eva Håkansson is a combination of speed junkie and tree-hugger.
 Her mission in life is to show that eco-friendly can be fast and fun, and that women are excellent engineers.
 She calls her 270 mph (434 km/h) battery-powered motorcycle “eco-activism in disguise”.
 Her driving force is the pure joy of building things that have never been built before.

-Eva received a PhD in Mechanical Engineer from the University of Denver, Colorado, USA, and is working as a consultant in the field of engineering, racing, and high performance electric vehicles.
+Eva received a PhD in Mechanical Engineer from the University of Denver, Colorado, USA, and is working as a lecturer in mechanical engineering at the University of Auckland, New Zealand.
 Building and racing the KillaJoule electric motorcycle at the legendary Bonneville Salt Flats in Utah, USA is just a very expensive hobby.
+A new streamliner motorcycle, the “Green Envy”, is on the drawing board with a planned debut in 2019.
+The ultimate goal for Green Envy is to become the world’s fastest motorcycle.
+Period.

 Eva calls her 270 mph (434 km/h) motorcycle “eco-activism in disguise”